 While material that comes to your company archives from various departments may be in somewhat orderly arrangement, documents that arrive from closing productions and/or load-outs often need to undergo substantial reordering.
 Stage managers, general managers, and other workers use documents for different purposes and retain and reorder the documents to serve necessary ends (e.g., pulling contracts or invoices, consulting past correspondence, etc.).
 Maintaining the integrity of original order in conjunction with future accessibility can be contradictory.
 You may be forced to rearrange documents to aid access using terms and definitions understandable to your company staff (which may or may not be used by the archives profession).
+This also applies to electronic materials, though those may be organized differently than the physical materials.
 Be aware of how documents are used prior to arriving in the archives and exercise common sense in creating order and arrangement.